Picovoice/rhino/README.md

 ![](resources/doc/benchmark.png)

-## Model Variants

-The library in this repository is the standard trim of the engine.
-The standard trim is suitable for applications running on microprocessors (e.g. Raspberry Pi and BeagleBone) and mobile devices (Android and iOS).
-Picovoice has developed several trims of the engine targeted at a wide range of applications.
-These are only available to enterprise customers.

 ## Terminology

 Rhino infers the user's intent from spoken commands within a domain of interest.
 We refer to such a specialized domain as